 Colleges may use up to a specific amount of State funds designated by the State Board for campus security.
 Under this authority, colleges may:

-(1) Hire security or campus police personnel;

-(2) Contract for professional security services and other security-related services; and related expenditures, excluding vehicles.

-(3) Purchase surveillance cameras, call boxes, alert systems, and other equipment-
+- 1) Hire security or campus police personnel; - 2) Contract for professional security services and other securityrelated services; and - 3) Purchase surveillance cameras, call boxes, alert systems, and other equipment-related expenditures, excluding vehicles.